erielmat3/Data-Analytics-Portfolio/Automotive Sales Forecasting using Hybrid Model (Holt-Winters + Random Forest)/README.md

 ## Conclusion
 By using a comprehensive forecasting model, the corresponding dealership is now able to set realistic sales targets that take into account real market dynamics.

+A more detailed explanation of this project can be found in the following file: [`Automotive Sales Forecasting`](./Automotive%20Sales%20Forecasting%20using%20Hybrid%20Model%20(Holt-Winters%20+%20Random%20Forest).pdf)